AJMansfield/Intelligence-Core-Public/kttu02.md

 "Good, good eating!
 You want?"
 He offered it back to the foreman.
-The crew's gaze turned to him, and he accepted it reluctantly, like he was being pressured into it.
+The crew's gaze turned to him, and he accepted it reluctantly, as if he was being pressured into it.

 The foreman eyed the tuber nervously.

-_This_ was _a joke._
+This _was_ meant as a joke.

 At that moment you couldn't hold it any more, and spat out the chunk of the tuber, coughing and laughing.